One-shot acceleration of transient PDE solvers via online-learned preconditioners: Evaluation

-Finally, in Figure~\ref{fig:breakeven} we plot for each seed of every setting its {\em break-even timestep}, defined as the timestep $t\in[T]$ after which the cumulative cost up to $t$ is always lower for PCGBandit than it is for the two baselines.
-Because our method is {\em anytime}---its specification does not depend on the total number of timesteps $T$---the breakeven timesteps indicate the number of linear system instances a simulation needs to have before learning is useful.
-While it varies significantly by setting, usually one thousand steps is enough data for PCGBandit, and in some cases very few systems are needed.
-This can provide some indication of what simulations can benefit from PCGBandit, although as explored in Section~\ref{sec:configs} this heavily depends on the number of configurations $d$.\looseness-1
+Finally, in Figure~\ref{fig:breakeven} we plot for each bandit algorithm the {\em break-even timestep} of each trial, defined as the timestep $t\in[T]$ after which the cumulative cost is always lower for the learner than it is for the two baselines.
+Because the methods are {\em anytime}---they do not take $T$ as an input parameter---the breakeven timesteps indicate the number of linear system instances a simulation needs to see before learning is useful.
+For PCGBandit~(Tsallis-INF~(RV)), one thousand steps is usually enough data, although in some cases far fewer systems are needed.
+Tsallis-INF~(IW) and Thompson sampling typically need more, except the latter outperforms on the turbulence simulation~(3D DNS); this is likely explained by the stationarity of that setting's costs~(see Figure~\ref{fig:costs}).
+Overall, the chart provides some indication of what kind of simulations can benefit from learning, although as explored in Section~\ref{sec:configs} the break-even timestep can heavily depend on the number of configurations $d$.\looseness-1